 A strong earthquake can generate a tsunami within minutes.
-However, earthquakes that have occurred hundreds or even thousands of miles away form most tsunamis.
-These earthquakes are not felt locally and thus Provide no advanced warning to residents.
+However, most tsunamis are formed by earthquakes that have occurred hundreds or even thousands of miles away.
+These earthquakes are not felt locally and thus provide no advanced warning to residents.
 "Tsunami waves" can travel through the water at speeds of up to 500 mph, and are sometimes preceded by a noticeable rise or fall of coastal waters.